[Looking for Charlie's main web site?]

 That, alone, can be what you really want to know, and their interface is a LOT easier to read than a thread dump. :-) And the stack trace feature let's you see exactly what line of CFML code a request is running at the time you request the stack trace.

-Still, thread dumps can still be valuable.
-For one thing, you may not always be on the server when you want to see what's running.
-Both FusionReactor and the CF8 Monitor have an option to trigger sending you a thread dump by email when certain conditions are met (too many requests, requests taking too long, too little memory, etc.).
+All three of the monitors (FusionReactor, SeeFusion, and the CF Enterprise Server Monitor) offer an option to trigger sending you a thread dump by email when certain conditions are met (too many requests, requests taking too long, too little memory, etc.)

 A tool to help analyze thread dumps